This blog post was published on November 2017. There have been some changes since that time, please scroll to the bottom to see my latest updates:

 FAQ: Are the books from TB of poor quality?

 It really depends!
 Some of them are EXCELLENT quality, even better than English books.
 Others are soooo awful, like they were printed by a color printer running out of ink.
-If you check my Chinese Home Library post, I’ll try to keep it updated on the books I have.
+If you follow me on Facebook, I’ll try to keep it updated on the books I have.
 I suggest you read the reviews all look at the real photos from buyers instead of the stock photos which may be completely fake.

 FAQ: When are TB sales?